 You can also use the Chart Suggestions and Insight Advisor to auto-generate and prioritize relevant charts and analytics.

-BriefCam comes with an extensible library of 13 vertical-specific dashboards for quick and easy onboarding out-of-the-box.
+BriefCam comes with an extensible library of over a dozen vertical-specific dashboards for quick and easy onboarding out-of-the-box.

 BriefCam® invented and owns the worldwide patents for the VIDEO SYNOPSIS tool, an innovative approach that allows organizations to review hours of video in minutes and sometimes seconds.
 The VIDEO SYNOPSIS innovation superimposes objects on a stationary background, simultaneously displaying events that have occurred at different times, with the ability to link back to the original video.